 We report the capital expenditure in the cash flow statement in the financial period in which it occurs.
 Since cash flows out of the company for such expenditure, it is shown as a cash outflow or a negative amount in the statement.
 Capital expenditures are shown under the heading “cash from investing activities” as an outflow to calculate the company’s free cash flows.

 Capital expenditure and operating expenditure

-There are some forms of expenditures that might seem to be operating expenditures but are a part of the capital expenditure.
-For example, if we renovate a major portion of the factory building and the company incurs substantial expenditure in the process, we should capitalize this expense and add it to the value of the factory building.
+Some forms of expenditures might seem to be operating expenditures but are a part of the capital expenditure.
+For example, suppose we renovate a major portion of the factory building, and the company incurs substantial expenditure in the process.
+In that case, we should capitalize this expense and add it to the value of the factory building.
 On the other hand, simple repairs and maintenance expenditures do not form a part of the CapEx.
 Hence, we should include them in the income statement as an expense.
 There are a number of such expenditures.
 It is up to the management’s discretion to classify them as capital expenditure or operational expenditure.